Skip to main content

 # Windows: Move to a directory in your PATH or run directly

-Choosing an Installation Method — Use one-click install for the simplest experience with automatic authentication and MCP setup.
+Choosing an Installation Method — Use one-click install for the simplest experience with automatic authentication.
 Use npm global if you want packmind-cli always available system-wide.
 Use npx for project-specific usage or testing without installation.
 Use Homebrew if you prefer managing packages through your system package manager (macOS/Linux).
 Use standalone executables if you don’t have Node.js installed or need a specific binary for your environment.

 Authentication